gabby-lee/Gabby_BluestampPortfolio/index.md

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fzMGlm0GncQ?si=rIums7j7ZTaQL_my" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+**Technical progress you’ve made so far**
+- Setting up the base hardware and code
+- Data collection: The same gestures were repeated 10+ times to provide the algorithm with more examples of the gesture, ensuring higher accuracy
+- Built and trained the algorithm: Tensorflow was used to parse the data, and the algorithm was able to learn the patterns of each gesture
+- Tested the algorithm to ensure accuracy

+**Challenges you’re facing and solving in your future milestones**
+- I had issues downloading Tensorflow onto my computer
+   - In the end I was able to figure out the problem, which included differences in my Python version, as well as a lack of storage space on my computer
+- Difficulties uploading the data, the files not being the right format
+   - To overcome this, I used another platform, Visual Studio Code, to store and download my data

+**What your plan is to complete your project**
+- Export the trained algorithm and deploy it to Arduino
+- Add more gestures and link them to the specific phrases
+- Work on modifications: Flex sensors, screen display, speaker

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.